sujal-pawar/LegacyNote/README.md

 - **Secure File Handling**: Validation and sanitization of uploaded files
 - **Cloudinary Secure URLs**: HTTPS-only media delivery

-## 👥 Contributors

-This project is maintained by the LegacyNote Team.
-Special thanks to all our contributors and supporters who have helped make this project possible.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.